Coologtvil/nycto-os/README.md

 This is the arch profile for building iso .

-This is a profile for the tool [ARCHISO](https://wiki.archlinux.org/title/Archiso) that helps us build the iso or out distro
+This is a profile for the tool [ARCHISO](https://wiki.archlinux.org/title/Archiso) that helps us build the iso of our distro

 How To test the build iso:
 [TEST IN QEMU](https://wiki.archlinux.org/title/Archiso#Test_the_ISO_in_QEMU)